cuthbertLab/music21/buildDoc/rst/installLinux.rst

 http://docs.python.org/using/cmdline.html#envvar-PYTHONPATH

 After Installation
 -------------------------------

-After a successful installation, you may proceed to :ref:`quickStart` to begin using music21.
+After a successful installation, you may proceed to :ref:`usersGuide_01_Installing` to begin using `music21`.

-You may need to install additional software to take advantage of some features of music21.
-For information on additional software you may need, see :ref:`installAdditional`.

-You may want to configure your Environment to support opening MusicXML files in MuseData or adjusting other settings.
-To do so, see :ref:`environment`.

 Installation Help
 -------------------------------

-If you have followed all the instructions and encounter problems, contact the music21 group for help:
+If you have followed all the instructions and still encounter problems, start over from scratch and try it again very carefully.
+If you still have problems contact the music21 group and someone should be able to help:

 http://groups.google.com/group/music21list